InteractiveDataVis/Interactive-Data-Vis-Spring2023/3_5_hierarchical/README.md

 - [ ] Make intentional design decisions -- colors, sizes, axes, transitions, etc. should illustrate something interesting about or relevant to your data.

-- [ ] Post your code and deployed links to the Tutorial 5 post on the Commons.

 **BONUS:**

 - [ ] Do all of this for your own data.
 This may require data transformations.
 Take note of how the [`flare.json`](../data/flare.json) data is structured.

-- [ ] TIP: If you want to use your own dataset that isn't pre-formatted into a nested hierarchy, take a look at [this observable notebook](https://observablehq.com/@mbostock/2019-h-1b-employers) to see another way of reformatting your data into the proper format that D3 expects.
+[This observable notebook](https://observablehq.com/@mbostock/2019-h-1b-employers) includes another example of reformatting your data into the proper format that D3 expects.
 Specifically, take a look at how the notebook defines the `root` node.

 ## Deploy + Submit

 Once you've completed the assignment, use the Github workflow to deploy your work to **your fork** of the course repository.
 Post the following as a comment to the appropriate post on the [commons site](https://data73200fall2021.commons.gc.cuny.edu/):
-1. a link to your commited code repository (your link will look something like: `https://github.com/[YOUR_USERNAME]/Interactive-Data-Vis-Fall2021/[TUTORIAL_PATH]/`)
+1. a link to your committed code repository (your link will look something like: `https://github.com/[YOUR_USERNAME]/Interactive-Data-Vis-Fall2021/[TUTORIAL_PATH]/`)
 2. a link to your deployed example (your link will look something like: `https://[YOUR_USERNAME].github.io/Interactive-Data-Vis-Fall2021/[TUTORIAL_PATH]/`)